binxio/aws-docker-toolbox/readme.md

 This toolbox is useful for those who want to do a lot on AWS with the Linux tools, but run a Windows OS, or run MacOS but their Python setup is corrupt.

-Contains the following tools:
+Contains the following cli tools:

 * awscli
 * sam
-* terraform
+* terraform (use tfenv to install other versions!)
-* ecs
+* ecs-cli
-* ebs
+* eb
 * chalice
+* sceptre
+* cfn-lint
+* cfn-flip

-And a lot of other handy tools like: httpie, curl, git, jq.
+And a lot of other handy tools like: httpie, curl, git, jq, docker, jinja.

 ```
 docker run -it \